What Foods Are Not Processed? A Guide to Healthy Eating

 Ultra Processed Foods to Limit

-Ultra-processed foods can have a lot of harmful effects.
+Ultra-processed foods can have a lot of harmful effects on your body, so excluding them from your regular eating habits will help you stay healthy.
 This doesn’t mean you can never eat a hot dog or chip again, but keep these foods to a low amount of your overall diet (10 percent or less, ideally).

 • Chips